56. The Hope of Resurrection and the Hopelessness of Reincarnation

 – Al Amao, Ph.D

-Dr. Amao is a published author with an interesting bio which I have included below as well as a link to his Amazon and personal websites.
+Dr. Amao is a published author with an interesting bio.
+I have included below as well as a link to his Amazon and personal websites.

-As always, I welcome any feedback from my readers, especially disagreements, for it is through debate in philosophy that we arrive closer to the Truth.
+As always, I welcome any feedback from my readers, especially disagreements.
+It is through debate in philosophy that we arrive closer to the Truth.
 In fact, I am writing this introduction after finishing this post and I must say that I am grateful for readers like Al who take time to write and comment.
 In this case, his comments have prompted me to take a much deeper dive into Heraclitus and Universal Flux than I previously did.

 I use a capital “T” for Truth because a premise of this blog is that there is objective truth that undergirds and permeates the universe.
 Not only is relativism not true, but it is untenable when put into practice as we can see from the disaster that permeates the West today.